Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Real data applications

-The association between gut microbiota and CRC has been extensively investigated in numerous studies \cite{wong2023gut}.
-However, it is improbable that all gut microbes exhibit strong associations with CRC.
-Significant variations in intestinal microbial composition exist among individuals from different regions.
-Thus, our objective is to employ ZIPG-SK method to explore the gut microbiota associated with CRC across multiple geographical regions.
+The association between gut microbiota and CRC is well-established, though significant inter-individual and geographical variations in microbial composition suggest that only a subset of microbes exhibit strong associations \citep{wong2023gut}.
+Our primary objective is to employ the ZIPG-SK method to identify core gut microbiota species associated with CRC across multiple geographical regions while maintaining FDR control.

-To ensure result stability, this study adopts a five-fold cross-validation (CV) approach.
-In each iteration, four folds of data are for variable selection, and integrated results from the five CV iterations form one CV result.
+To ensure the stability and generalizability of the findings, we utilize a five-fold cross-validation (CV) scheme.
+In each iteration, four folds of data are used for variable selection, and the results from the five CV iterations are integrated to form one result set.
 This process is repeated 30 times to obtain comprehensive outcomes.
-Furthermore, in conjunction with the exploration of different methods and strategies, this paper includes a comparison with two commonly used variable selection methods for gut microbial data: clr-lasso \cite{susin2020variable} and coda-lasso \cite{lu2019generalized}.
-Clr-lasso relies on the centered log-ratio transformation (clr), while coda-lasso employs a log-contrast model.
-These methods serve as benchmarks for evaluating the performance of the proposed approach.
+In addition to comparing the ZIPG-SK method with the other knockoff methods (MX-SK and ZINB-SK) and selection strategies (Inter and Pool), we include two commonly used variable selection methods for compositional gut microbial data as external benchmarks.
+The clr-lasso \citep{susin2020variable} relies on the centered log-ratio transformation (clr) before applying LASSO regression.
+The coda-lasso \citep{lu2019generalized} employs a log-contrast model specifically designed for compositional data analysis (coda).
+These external benchmarks serve to evaluate the performance of our proposed approach against specialized compositional data methods.